usgs/generate-quakeML/README.md

 - depth [string]: Depth of the event in kilometers (program converts this to meters for quakeml)
 - depthType [string]: Type of origin depth determination.
 Allowed values are, "from location", "from moment tensor inversion", "from modeling of broad-band P waveforms", "constrained by depth phases", "constrained by direct phases", "constrained by depth and direct phases", "operator assigned", "other"
 - uncertainty [string]: Vertical uncertainty of reported location of the event in kilometers.
-- evaluationModeOrg [enumeration]: Must be one of the following: manual: automatic
+- evaluationModeOrg [enumeration]: Must be one of the following: manual, automatic
 - evaluationStatusOrg [enumeration]: Must be one of the following: reviewed, preliminary, confirmed, final, rejected, reported

 # 6. Contact Information